 Lincoln is a city in Placer County, California, United States, part of the Sacramento metropolitan area.
-Located 10 miles (north of Roseville in an area of rapid suburban development, it grew 282 percent between 2000 and 2010, making it the fastest-growing city over 10,000 people in the U.S.[update] Its 2019 population was estimated to be 48,275[update].
+Located 10 miles (north of Roseville in an area of rapid suburban development, it grew 282 percent between 2000 and 2010, making it the fastest-growing city over 10,000 people in the U.S.[update] Its population was 49,757 at the 2020 census[update].

 Lincoln is part of the Sacramento-Roseville Metropolitan Statistical Area.